Insect Protein (Cricket / Mealworm)

 1

-Hermans 2021 — Lesser Mealworm vs Milk Protein for MPS (Pivotal)
+Lesser Mealworm vs Milk Protein for MPS (Pivotal)

-Double-blind randomized controlled trial with stable isotope tracers (Hermans WJH, Senden JM, Churchward-Venne TA, Paulussen KJM, Fuchs CJ, Smeets JSJ, van Loon JJA, Verdijk LB, van Loon LJC 2021, Am J Clin Nutr 114(3):834-845, doi:10.1093/ajcn/nqab115, PMID 34020450).
+Double-blind randomized controlled trial with stable isotope tracers (Hermans WJH, Senden JM, Churchward-Venne TA, Paulussen KJM, Fuchs CJ, Smeets JSJ, van Loon JJA, Verdijk LB, van Loon LJC 2021, Am J Clin Nutr 114(3):834-845, doi:10.1093/ajcn/nqab115).
 NL6897.

 24 healthy young men ingested 30 g intrinsically L-[1-13C]-phenylalanine and L-[1-13C]-leucine labeled lesser mealworm OR milk protein concentrate after unilateral resistance exercise.
 Primed continuous L-[ring-2H5]-phenylalanine, L-[ring-3,5-2H2]-tyrosine, L-[1-13C]-leucine infusions; frequent blood and muscle sampling.

 Equivalent muscle protein synthesis rates: both proteins increased rest MPS from 0.025%/h to ~0.05%/h, and post-exercise MPS from 0.025%/h to ~0.07%/h, with no difference between groups (p>0.05).
 Equivalent incorporation of dietary protein-derived 13C-phenylalanine into de novo muscle protein.
-CONCLUSION: 'Postprandial protein handling of lesser mealworm does not differ from ingesting an equivalent amount of milk protein concentrate in vivo in humans.'
+Conclusion: 'Postprandial protein handling of lesser mealworm does not differ from ingesting an equivalent amount of milk protein concentrate in vivo in humans.'
 Foundational trial demonstrating insect protein's nutritional equivalence to dairy.

 2

-Cliffe 2025 — Systematic Review of Insect Protein RCTs
+Evidence Review of Insect Protein Clinical Trial

-Systematic review (Cliffe N, Brown A, Hayes M, et al. 2025, Sports Med, doi:10.1007/s40279-025-02234-1, PMID 40511744).
+Evidence review (Cliffe N, Brown A, Hayes M, et al. 2025, Sports Med, doi:10.1007/s40279-025-02234-1).

 Two studies assessed postprandial blood amino acids only: one showed higher aminoacidemia from cricket vs beef; another higher aminoacidemia from whey vs lesser mealworm.
-Two studies directly assessed skeletal muscle anabolic response post-exercise: lower peak plasma AA from cricket/mealworm vs whey/milk, BUT no difference in actual skeletal muscle anabolism.
-CONCLUSION: 'Insects are a viable protein source that can likely support skeletal muscle anabolism to the same extent as conventional animal protein but with a considerably lower environmental impact.'
+Two studies directly assessed skeletal muscle anabolic response post-exercise: lower peak plasma AA from cricket/mealworm vs whey/milk, but no difference in actual skeletal muscle anabolism.
+Conclusion: 'Insects are a viable protein source that can likely support skeletal muscle anabolism to the same extent as conventional animal protein but with a considerably lower environmental impact.'
 Key finding: peak amino acid levels do not always predict anabolic outcomes.

 3

-Vangsoe 2018 — Cricket Protein in Resistance Training
+Cricket Protein in Resistance Training

-Randomized controlled trial (Vangsoe MT, Joergensen MS, Heckmann LL, Hansen M 2018, Nutrients 10(3):335, doi:10.3390/nu10030335, PMID 29495426).
+Randomized controlled trial (Vangsoe MT, Joergensen MS, Heckmann LL, Nutrients 10(3):335, doi:10.3390/nu10030335).

 Recreationally active adults randomized to 6 weeks of resistance training + post-workout cricket protein (n=12), whey protein (n=14), or carbohydrate-only (n=14).